-The Berenberg Global Focus Fund is a legally dependent investment fund (fonds commun de placement) under the laws of the Grand Duchy of Luxembourg, and it was established in accordance with Part I of the Luxembourg Law of 17 December 2010.
+Berenberg Sustainable World Equities is a legally dependent investment fund (fonds commun de placement) under the law of the Grand Duchy of Luxembourg which was established in accordance with Part I of the Luxembourg Law of 17 December 2010.
 It is an investment fund (hereinafter, the "Fund") which is aimed at all investors and consists of securities and other legally permitted assets (the "fund assets").
 It is managed on behalf of the Management Company and for the collective account of the holders of units (hereinafter, the "investors"), based on the principle of risk diversification, by Universal-Investment-Luxembourg S.A., a public limited company (Aktiengesellschaft) under the law of the Grand Duchy of Luxembourg which has its registered office in Grevenmacher (hereinafter, the "Management Company").